madhurchhajed/Customer-Segmentation-and-Analysis/README.md

 strategic considerations.
 Without the ability to track and analyze your decisions as well as your customers’ purchases and behaviors, your business risks falling behind.

+This notebook includes :
+* Data Visualization and Analysis
+* Customer Segmentation using RFM Method
+* Analysis of product description for a particular segment of customers (example of segments : best cusotmers, loyal cusotmers, lost cusotmers, etc.)
+* Word Cloud for words in Product Description after cleaning (reomving unnecessay words or stop words)